SodaNYC/PigGame/README.md

 # PigGame
 This is the project I made by following the Udemy course "The Complete JavaScript Course 2020: Build Real Projects!".
 I use this project to practice DOM manipulation in JavaScript.
-The HTML and CSS file were premade by the lecturer, but I modified HTML and CSS files for finish the challenge of this pig game in this course.
+The HTML and CSS part were premade by the lecturer, but I modified HTML and CSS files for finish the challenge of this pig game in this course.For JavaScript part, I coded them from scratch.

 **GAME RULES**: